arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 END_IF;
 ```

-The server Opta™ device's task runs a simple counter and resets whenever the counter reaches `2750`.
+The slave Opta™ device's task runs a simple counter and resets whenever the counter reaches `2750`.
 Use the `Download PLC code` option or press `F7` to initiate the code's compilation and uploading process to Opta™.
 A successful upload will resemble the image provided below.

 ![Arduino PLC IDE - Opta™ Slave Main Code](assets/opta_plcide_server_mainCode.svg)